How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 How do I know if I should apply for a grant?
 And where can I find them?

-However, they are a great solution for nonprofits looking to raise the funds necessary to carry out carefully planned programs.
+Grants are not the answer to securing funds quickly or in a pinch.
+However, they are a great solution for nonprofits raising funds to carry out carefully planned programs.

 Read more about where to find grants for your nonprofit here.